 Currently the CUAC requirements only include rehabilitation projects applying for tax credits in 2018 or later that meet certain efficiency or solar PV generation requirements.
-Housing providers who are not using tax credit funding may also want to use the CUAC due to its accuracy and ability to capture electrification benefits when incorporating decarbonization measures into their rehabilitation projects.
+Providers who are not using tax credit funding may also want to use the CUAC due to its accuracy and ability to capture electrification benefits when incorporating decarbonization measures into their rehabilitation projects.
 Given the State has mandated a policy that - with the exception of preservation projects - all tax credits must be allocated to new construction, rehabilitation financing will be coming from different sources than federal tax credits.
-The California Tax Credit Allocation Committee should update the language in its regulations for UAs30 to allow non-tax credit financed rehabilitation projects in the TCAC portfolio to use the CUAC when pursuing projects that improve efficiency by at least 50% and/or are installing solar PV that would offset at least 50% of residential loads.
+TCAC should update the language in its regulations for UAs30 to allow non-tax credit financed rehabilitation projects in the TCAC portfolio to use the CUAC when pursuing projects that improve efficiency by at least 50% and/or are installing solar PV that would offset at least 50% of residential loads.

-2) Allow properties that receive HUD rental assistance to use the CUAC without requiring written consent from HUD.
+2) HUD should allow projects that receive HUD rental assistance to use the CUAC without requiring written consent from HUD.

-For projects using HUD rental assistance, HUD requires that housing providers obtain written consent from the HUD representative for that jurisdiction in order to utilize the CUAC.
+For projects using HUD rental assistance, HUD requires that providers obtain written consent from the HUD representative for that jurisdiction in order to utilize the CUAC.
 This additional step to the already long process of obtaining the CUAC allowance is another barrier to adoption.
-It is sometimes unclear to housing providers who the correct contact at HUD is, from whom they must obtain this consent.
-Housing providers can also be hesitant to use the CUAC for a development with HUD rental assistance because they are unsure whether HUD will actually provide the written consent or how long it will take.
+Providers are sometimes not clear whom they need to contact to obtain consent.
+They can also be hesitant to use the CUAC for a development with HUD rental assistance because they are unsure whether HUD will actually provide the written consent or how long it will take.
 Removing the need for written consent will help address this barrier to CUAC adoption.